Manakula Vinayagar Temple: Golden Chariot

 The golden chariot was made purely on the basis of collection of donations from the devotees.
 The total weight of the gold used in this chariot is 7.5 kg with the estimate of around Rs.35 lakhs.
 The height and breadth of the chariot is 10 ft & 6 ft.
 The chariot was fully made up in teakwood covered by copper plates duly engraved with beautiful art works and the plates duly attached with golden rakes.
 At first the running of the said Golden Chariot was held on 05-10-2003 in a grand manner.
 At present most of the devotees are very much interested to fulfill their prayer by pulling the Golden chariot inside the temple on payment of fixed fees.
 Once in year i.e. on Vijayadhasami day the said Golden Chariot run outside of the temple i.e. only in the maada veedhis.

 Thollaikkathu Siddar

-Nearly 300 years before a saint (referred as Siddar in Tamil language) standing 6ft tall said to have got enlightenment from this deity and attained Samadhi in this temple.
+Nearly 300 years before a saint (referred as Siddar in Tamil language) standing 6 ft tall said to have got enlightenment from this deity and attained Samadhi in this temple.
 From then on people bring their new born here for worship before going to any other temple.